govuk-one-login/mobile-ios-one-login-app/docs/how-to/required-software.md

 </div>

 Your Xcode installation and setup is now complete.
 Depending on your internet speeds, the iOS SDK might be downloading still.
-Either way, this screen should be showing, along with the `What's New in Xcode` screen:
+Either way, the Xcode welcome screen should be showing, along with the `What's New in Xcode` screen:

 <div class="filter: drop-shadow(0px 0px 20px rgba(0, 0, 0, 0.3)); margin: 60px 0; width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">